St. Mary's General Hospital (Passaic, New Jersey): 2000-2004: General and Beth Israel merger and bankruptcy

 In 2000, Atlantic Health Systems acquired the General Hospital Center at Passaic.
 Four years later, the owners of Beth Israel Hospital bought General from Atlantic and closed the Parker Avenue facility, merging the operations of both hospitals into the Boulevard facility.
 The merged hospital took on the name PBI Regional Medical Center.
-Within two years, PBI Regional filed for bankruptcy due to mismanagement from administration and staff.
+Within two years, PBI Regional filed for bankruptcy.

 2006: St. Mary's

 St. Mary's, which was having problems maintaining its 112-year-old facility, was called on to save the failing hospital and received a grant from the state to purchase the hospital and move their operations to the Boulevard site, thus leaving Passaic with one surviving hospital.

 Although on March 9, 2009, St. Mary's Hospital filed for Chapter 11 bankruptcy protection, a federal bankruptcy judge approved of its reorganization plan less than a year from filing, as reported in the week of March 2, 2010.
 "St. Mary's emerges from Chapter 11 stronger and better than before," said Michael J. Sniffen, St. Mary's president/CEO, in a media release.
 "After less than one year, we emerge revitalized, improved, and re-committed to serving the community and the physicians that have so loyally supported us through this difficult process."

 The facility on Pennington Avenue was maintained for psychiatric admissions and care for some time after the rest of the hospital moved.
 However, St. Mary's closed its psychiatric unit on May 12, 2009, transferring admissions to Clara Maass Medical Center in Belleville, New Jersey.
-The Psychiatric Emergency Screening Unit moved to St. Joseph's Regional Medical Center in Paterson; this unit is the primary facility used for psychiatric emergency care in Passaic County.[2]
-This now leaves the original facility empty.
-From 2009 to 2010 the building was used by NBC to film episodes of the first season of the medical drama Mercy (TV series).
+The Psychiatric Emergency Screening Unit moved to St. Joseph's Regional Medical Center in Paterson; this unit is the primary facility used for psychiatric emergency care in Passaic County, which left the original facility empty.
+From 2009 to 2010 the building was used by NBC to film episodes of the first season of the medical drama Mercy.